Skip to main content

 • atmosphere

-• “I never would've thought that a free game could have such a rich atmosphere, with stunning visuals and a beautiful soundtrack!”
+• “I never would have thought that a free game could have such a rich atmosphere, with stunning visuals and a beautiful soundtrack!”

 • emotional

-Players report a deeply emotional experience, highlighting a range of feelings from joy to sadness, indicating that the game effectively engages them on a personal level.
-The repetition of laughter and tears suggests a powerful narrative that resonates with players, making it memorable and impactful.
+Players report a deeply emotional experience, highlighting a range of feelings from laughter to tears, indicating that the game effectively engages them on a personal level.
+The mention of "lying" suggests themes of deception or moral complexity that further enhance the emotional depth.
+Overall, the game resonates strongly with players, evoking a powerful emotional response.

 • optimization

-Players find the optimization system restrictive, as it requires a meticulously organized stockade of units in every area, limiting creative unit allocation and leading to frustration.
+Players find the optimization aspect frustrating, as it requires a rigid and meticulously organized stockade of units in every area, leaving little room for creative unit allocation.

 • “It just becomes a nuisance because you need to have an optimized stockade of units in every area, so there's no leeway in creative unit allocation.”